 The Most Important Challenges Faced by the Hotel Industry

-One of the most affected industries drastically changed by the COVID-19 pandemic is the hospitality industry.
+One of the most affected industries drastically changed by the COVID-19 pandemic is the hotel industry.
 While the lifting of restrictions has helped the industry bounce back in some ways, there are still some issues to overcome.
 But technology just might be the answer to ensuring a quicker solution.

-In the first episode of Be Our Guest, host Gabrielle Bejarano spoke with two people who know the industry best — Jeff Aguiar, the Vice President of Partnerships and Business Development at Aavgo and Kelley Coats, the Senior Director and Head of Commercial Business at SkyTouch Technology.
+In the first episode of Be Our Guest, host Gabrielle Bejarano spoke with two people who know the industry best—Jeff Aguiar, the Vice President of Partnerships and Business Development at Aavgo and Kelley Coats, the Senior Director and Head of Commercial Business at SkyTouch Technology.
 Both Aavgo and SkyTouch are hospitality platforms meant to facilitate day-to-day hotel operations.

 Some challenges are just hard to avoid.
-“I think hoteliers are already focused on these challenges, when I speak with owners they’re focused on finding new ways to drive profitability, specifically they’re looking at … finding new ways to address labor shortages, or how do they control rising labor and operational expenses, while still delivering secure services,” said Aguiar.
+“I think hoteliers are already focused on these challenges, when I speak with owners, they’re focused on finding new ways to drive profitability, specifically they’re looking at … finding new ways to address labor shortages, or how do they control rising labor and operational expenses, while still delivering secure services,” said Aguiar.

 “The labor shortage in the hospitality industry has been incredibly resilient through this entire pandemic, and so while from a positive we continue to see pent up demand and probably many of us out traveling,” said Coats.

 Coats added how the lack of resources and misconceptions about the field can be a setback in progress but stated that the right tools can play a beneficial part in improving odds.
 “On the other side, [we] continue to have the challenges of shortage of labor and finding the right talent.
 And so we’re really trying to help with having the resources, and I think it’s really an opportunity to reinvent the perception of the hospitality industry,” said Coats.